-- 1. Decent, safe, and sanitary.
-This means that it will meet HUD's Uniform Physical Condition Standards (UPCS). - 2.
-Functionally equivalent and equal to or better than the resident's existing unit.
+1. Decent, safe, and sanitary.
+This means that it will meet HUD's National Standards of Physical Inspection of Real Estate (NSPIRE).

+2. Functionally equivalent and equal to or better than the resident's existing unit.
 The replacement unit should be appropriately sized according to the number and age of household members eligible for assistance.
 The new unit does not have to be exactly the same in all features, such as the story of a building, yard size, number of windows, etc.

-- 3. Available to rent (or purchase, if RRHA has acquired a residence which is owned, and not rented, by the displaced family). - Affordable at resident's income. - 5.
-Reasonably accessible to resident's place of employment. - 6.
-Generally, as well-positioned as the existing unit to public and commercial services, such as schools and shopping. - 7.
-Not subject to worse pollution or noise than the existing unit. - 8.
+3. Available to rent (or purchase, if RRHA has acquired a residence which is owned, and not rented, by the displaced family).

+- 4. Affordable at resident's income. - 5.
+Reasonably accessible to resident's place of employment.

+6. Generally, as well-positioned as the existing unit to public and commercial services, such as schools and shopping.

+- 7. Not subject to worse pollution or noise than the existing unit. - 8.
 Available to all persons regardless of race, religion, national origin, sex, disability, or familial status.